lancopku/Prime/README.md

 **Installing from source**

-To install MUSE from source and develop locally:
+To install from source and develop locally:
 ```
 pip install --editable . --user
 ```